-Commissioned by New York Yacht Club member Wilson Marshall, Atlantic was launched in 1903.
+Commissioned by New York Yacht Club member Wilson Marshall, Atlantic was built

 She was designed by William Gardner, one of America's foremost designers of large yachts.